-Attention deficit disorder (ADHD or ADD) is not merely a pediatric condition.
+Attention deficit hyperactivity disorder (ADHD or ADD) is not merely a pediatric condition.
 It lasts a lifetime, evolving and changing with time, environmental and emotional stressors, hormones, and age.
 As such, challenges may change drastically as a patient progresses from elementary school through high school, and beyond into higher education and adulthood.
-Here, I address the most common ADHD challenges associated with each developmental phase, and offer advice for helping patients of all ages.
+Here, I address the most common ADHD challenges associated with each developmental phase, and offer advice for how ADHD coaches can help patients of all ages.

 From grades 1 through 5, students work to build a foundation in three main areas: